-A 70-year-old woman has been at an extended care facility for the past two years because of her increasing inability to attend to activities of daily living.
+A 70-year-old woman at an extended care facility for the past two years has increasing inability to perform activities of daily living.
 She can no longer recognize family members.
-She has no movement disorder, but is lethargic and spends most of her days in a wheelchair or in bed.
+She is lethargic and spends most of her days in a wheelchair or in bed.
 She develops an acute febrile illness and is noted to be coughing up increasing quantities of yellowish sputum.
-Her temperature is 38.2 C. A chest radiograph shows infiltrates that nearly fill the left lower lobe.
-Her family elects not to treat her acute illness, and she dies 4 days later.
-At autopsy, there is extensive consolidation of the left lower lobe, with numerous neutrophils within alveoli.
+Her temperature is 38°C. A chest x-ray shows infiltrates involving the left lower lobe.
+A sputum sample shows numerous neutrophils and gram-positive diplococci.
 Which of the following infectious agents is most likely to cause her pulmonary disease?

 B Listeria monocytogenes

 D Mycobacterium tuberculosis